Medically reviewed by Drugs.com. Last updated on Mar 12, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress while you are using buprenorphine.
+It is very important that your doctor check your progress while you are using buprenorphine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 It is against the law and dangerous for anyone else to use your medicine.
 Keep your unused tablets and buccal films in a safe and secure place.
 People who are addicted to drugs might want to steal buprenorphine.

 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using buprenorphine.
 Serious unwanted effects can occur if certain medicines are given together with buprenorphine.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 Also, lying down for a while may relieve the dizziness or lightheadedness.

 Buprenorphine may make you dizzy, drowsy, or lightheaded.
 Do not drive or do anything else that could be dangerous until you know how buprenorphine affects you.

-Buprenorphine may cause serious allergic reactions, including anaphylaxis.
-This can be life-threatening and requires immediate medical attention.
+Buprenorphine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using buprenorphine.